Short-Form Video Strategy for Home Service Businesses

 Job Site Walkthrough

 intermediateNarrated walkthrough of a real job showing the initial problem, the diagnostic process, and the completed fix, walking the viewer through the professional's thought process at each step.
-For example, "The homeowner said the AC wasn't cooling.
-Here's what we found when we opened the unit."
-This format demonstrates expertise in a way that cannot be faked, and the problem-solving narrative creates natural suspense that keeps viewers watching to see the resolution.
-Job site walkthroughs are the most effective format for generating qualified leads because they showcase real competence.
+For example, "The homeowner said the AC was not cooling.
+Here is what we found when we opened the unit."
+This format demonstrates expertise by showing the reasoning behind the fix.

 Tool Review / Equipment Demo